wix-incubator/books-manager-home-exam/README.md

 ## Assignment
 All of the data about the books (search and cover images) should be acquired from the [openLibrary api](https://openlibrary.org/developers/api).
 For the first assignment you should implement all of the user  stories above.
-collections and books should be persisted using local storage.

-### collections
-**GET** /collections - list of all collections.
-**POST** /collections -  create a new collection.
-**DELETE** /collections/:collectionId - delete collection with the specified id.
-**PUT** /collections/:collectionId - update collection with the specified id (rename).
-**DELETE** /collections/:collectionId/books/:bookId - delete a book with the specified id from the collection with the specified id.
-**POST** /collections/:collectionId/books - add a book to the collection with the specified id.
+## Guidelines
+- Write a lot of commits - ideally each user story will have at least one commit.

+## Submissions
+Once you are done, fill the following [form](https://docs.google.com/forms/d/e/1FAIpQLScet_74IlrtF9-Y_JEyKPQDPmC11G9zX2BH4Yx0n9iNDua3Rw/viewform) and invite `shayco@wix.com` and `gale@wix.com` as contributors to your repository.